image

 Are there any special days for the Acropolis?

-• Free admission days: 6 March (in memory of Melina Mercouri), 18 April (International Monuments Day), 18 May (International Museums Day), The last weekend of September annually (European Heritage Days), 28 October, Every first Sunday from November 1st to March 31st
+• Free admission days: March 6 (Melina Mercouri Day), April 18 (International Monuments Day), May 18 (International Museums Day), the last weekend of September annually (European Heritage Days), October 28, every first Sunday of the month during the winter season (November 1 – March 31)

 Are there any special days for the Acropolis Museum?

-• Reduced Christmas hours: On Christmas Eve and New Year’s Eve (24 & 31 December), the Museum is open from 9 am to 3 pm.
+• Reduced Christmas hours: on Christmas Eve and New Year’s Eve (December 24 & 31) the Museum is open from 9 AM to 3 PM

-• Reduced Easter Hours: On Orthodox Good Friday, the Museum is open from 12 noon to 6 pm; on Orthodox Holy Saturday, from 9 am to 3 pm.
+• Reduced Easter Hours: on Orthodox Good Friday, the museum is open from 12 PM (noon) to 6 PM; on Orthodox Holy Saturday, from 9 AM to 3 PM

-• Free admission days: 6 March (Melina Mercouri Day), 25 March (National holiday), 18 May (International Day of Museums), and 28 October (National holiday).
+• Free admission days: March 6 (Melina Mercouri Day), March 25 (National holiday), May 18 (International Museums Day), and October 28 (National holiday)

 Amenities for the physically challenged

-There is an elevator available for wheelchairs, people with diminished abilities, and parents having with them two or more infants on her/his own.
+There is an elevator available for wheelchairs, people with diminished abilities, and parents having two or more infants on her/his own.

-The elevator is located about 350 m. far from the main entrance of the archaeological site.
-Users of the elevator should contact the Acropolis facilities in advance for details and terms (+30 210 3214172, +30 210 9238470).
-The facility is not available during extreme weather conditions and strong winds.
+The elevator is located about 350 m. away from the main entrance of the archaeological site.
+Users of the elevator should contact the Acropolis facilities in advance for details and terms of use (+30 210 3214172, +30 210 9238470).
+The facility is not available during extreme weather conditions and if strong winds are blowing.
+You can watch a video on the new Acropolis elevator HERE

 How to get to the Acropolis?

-You can reach the Acropolis via metro station “ACROPOLIS”, then walk via the pedestrian road Dionysiou Areopagitou str. up to the main entrance.
-You can also enter at the archaeological site from the South Slope on Dionysiou Areopagitou & Thrasyllou str.
+You can reach the Acropolis via metro station “ACROPOLIS”, then walk up the pedestrian road Dionysiou Areopagitou str. until you arrive at the main entrance.
+You can also enter the archaeological site from the South Slope at Dionysiou Areopagitou & Thrasyllou str.
 3.

-A taxi or private transfer can drop you off at the beginning of Dionysiou Areopagitou or near the main entrance at the Tour Bus Parking Lot.
+A taxi or private transfer can drop you off at the beginning of Dionysiou Areopagitou Street, or near the main entrance at the Tour Bus parking lot.

 Leave a Reply